typegoose/typegoose/github-page/_docs/decorators/prop.md

 Accepts Type: `boolean`

-Set this to `false` if you want to turn off creating IDs for sub-documents.
+Set this to `false`. if you want to turn off creating IDs for sub-documents.

 Example: